krugerjr/my_really_cool_project/README.md

-This project is seriously awesome, you guys.
+This project is totaly awesome, you guys.

 This project will help treehouse students learn about working with Git repositories.